kaylaisnomyname/group7/README.md

 :large_orange_diamond: Library: Pandas,glob,os,sklearn

-:large_orange_diamond: Vizualization: Tableau
+:large_orange_diamond: Vizualization: Tableau/HTLM/JS

-### Questions we hope to answer
+### Questions we hope to answer:

 * How weather conditions affect the demand of bike sharing in Toronto?
 * Which weather condition(s) or feature(s) is having the most impact on the demand of bike sharing in Toronto?
 * Suggestions for next business strategy.
-* Show the number of bike trips for all riders including annual member and casual member.

 ## Group communication protocols:
-* Through this project, Team member communicated constantly using Slack and Email.
-Team member also use Google drive to shared project timeline and management.
+* Team members communicate via Slack, Email and Google drive.
 * Responsibilities:

-  Inez Suyono   : ETL, Develop Database
+  - Inez Suyono   : ETL, Develop Database

-  Ivan Coelho   : Develop Database / Visualization
+  - Ivan Coelho   : Develop Database / Visualization

-  Shohesh Patel : Develop Machine Learning
+  - Shohesh Patel : Develop Machine Learning

-  Dana Du       : Manage Repo, ETL, Develop Machine Learning
+  - Dana Du       : Manage Repo, ETL, Develop Machine Learning

- ## Database
+ ## Data ETL

-  ### Database Planning
+ ### Raw data:
-  For this project we will use PostGreSQL for the database.
-To  make sure everyone will have the database, we will make script for making the table in database and each of team member will run the script in their local machine.

- ### Data Collecting and Cleaning

  #### :large_orange_diamond: Bike Sharing Data
- The Bike sharing data is downloaded from open data Toronto.
+ The Bike sharing data is downloaded from CKAN (previously known as open data Toronto).

- Features in dataset :
+ Variables in the dataset :
- Trip Id,Trip  Duration,Start Station Id,Start Time,Start Station Name,End Station Id,End Time,End Station Name,Bike Id,User Type
+ Trip Id, Trip Duration, Start Station Id, Start Time, Start Station Name, End Station Id, End Time, End Station Name, Bike Id, User Type

  #### Clean and Processed Data
- Raw bike data needed preprocessing before use.
-Here are the preprocessing steps:
+ The dataset needs to be preprocessed.
+The preprocessing steps are:
  * Combine ALL CSV data
  * Delete NAN data
  * Add new column Date , converted from Start Time
- * Group data by Date to get counts_trips
+ * Group by Date to get counts_trips
- * Group data by Date and search unique value on Bikeid to get counts_bike
+ * Group by Date and search unique value on Bikeid to get counts_bike
- * Group data by Date and sum trip duration to get trip duration
+ * Group by Date and sum trip duration to get trip duration
- * Filter data with user type="Annual Member" and group by date to get  counts_member_annual
+ * Filter with user type="Annual Member" and group by date to get  counts_member_annual
- * Filter data with user type=" Casual Member" and group by date to get counts_member_casual
+ * Filter with user type=" Casual Member" and group by date to get counts_member_casual
  * Merge all of the grouping into one dataframe

-:inbox_tray: The full process can be seen on this [Bike_data_ETL.ipynb](https://github.com/kaylaisnomyname/group7/tree/main/Codes)   and the result can be seen on [Bike_data.csv](https://github.com/kaylaisnomyname/group7/tree/main/Resources)
+ * Export the cleaned bike to csv

+:inbox_tray: Details of extraction please refer to [Bike_data_ETL.ipynb](https://github.com/kaylaisnomyname/group7/tree/main/Codes),   the partial cleaned csv is: [Bike_data.csv](https://github.com/kaylaisnomyname/group7/tree/main/Resources)

  #### :large_orange_diamond:  Weather Data